 Medical schools will have to be creative in how they do that.
 Not just going to class — going to class is easy.
 We’re more efficient than they are.
 Students will learn what they need to learn and they’ll pass their exams.
 Hopefully, there will be more time left over for being a person — developing the whole, holistic approach — not just the medical knowledge.

-The fifth and final part of our interview with Dr. Dustyn Williams and Jamie Fitch, co-founders of OnlineMedEd, will be released next week.
+The fifth and final part of our interview with Dr. Dustyn Williams and Jamie Fitch, co-founders of OnlineMedEd, is available here.